White Terror (China): Impact by region

 After the Nationalists began the White Terror in Shanghai, they expanded the repression campaign south of the Yangtze and also into warlord areas not previously under Nationalist control.

 Shaanxi

 In early July 1927, Feng Yuxiang allied with Chiang to form a new government in Shaanxi and implemented the White Terror there.
 The Nationalist crackdown included a focus on eliminating the CCP presence in schools.
 By September 1927, they had killed 496 people including students.
 The CCP ordered its Shaanxi Provincial Committee to respond with peasant revolts.
 These early responses failed and in March 1928 the Weihua Uprising began.
 The Weihua Uprising was defeated in June 1928.

 Shanghai

-In Shanghai, the CCP and the worker's movement were almost completely destroyed by the Shanghai massacre.
+In Shanghai, the CCP and the local worker's movement were almost completely destroyed by the Shanghai massacre.

+Among the victims of the White Terror in Shanghai were the "Five Martyrs of the Left League", members of the League of Left-Wing Writers who were arrested in 1931 at a meeting along with nineteen other CCP members and sympathizers and then executed.
+International communist publications cited their execution of as evidence of the KMT's willingness to censor through killing writers.

 Wuhan

 Among the victims of the White Terror in Wuhan was Xiang Jingyu, one of the earliest female CCP leaders.